Highlights of the Automotive Trends Report

 - Most manufacturers have improved CO2 emissions and fuel economy over the last 5 years

-- Manufacturers continue to adopt a wide array of advanced technologies
+- Manufacturers continue to use a wide array of advanced technologies

-- All fourteen large manufacturers achieved compliance with the GHG standards through model year 2020
+- All large manufacturers have achieved compliance with the GHG standards through at least model year 2020

-- The overall industry used credits for the fifth year in a row to maintain compliance and there remains a large bank of credits for future years
+- The overall industry used credits to maintain compliance, and there remains a large bank of credits for future years

-1. New vehicle estimated real-world CO2 emissions are at a record low and fuel economy is at a record high
+1. New vehicle estimated real-world CO2 emissions are at a record low and fuel economy remains at a record high

-In model year 2020, the average estimated real-world CO2 emission rate for all new vehicles fell by 7 g/mi to 349 g/mi, the lowest ever measured.
-Fuel economy increased by 0.5 mpg to 25.4, achieving a record high.
+In model year 2021, the average estimated real-world CO2 emission rate for all new vehicles fell by 2 g/mi to 347 g/mi, the lowest ever measured.
+Real-world fuel economy remained at a record high 25.4 mpg.

-Since model year 2004, CO2 emissions have decreased 24%, or 112 g/mi, and fuel economy has increased 32%, or 6.1 mpg.
-Over that time, CO2 emissions and fuel economy have improved in thirteen out of sixteen years.
+Since model year 2004, CO2 emissions have decreased 25%, or 114 g/mi, and fuel economy has increased 32%, or 6.1 mpg.
+Over that time, CO2 emissions have improved in fourteen of seventeen years.
 The trends in CO2 emissions and fuel economy since 1975 are shown in Figure ES-1.

-Preliminary data suggest that CO2 emissions and fuel economy in model year 2021 will remain near the levels achieved in 2020.
+Preliminary data suggest that CO2 emissions and fuel economy in model year 2022 will improve from the levels achieved in 2021.
 These data are shown in Figure ES-1 as a dot because the values are based on manufacturer projections rather than final data.

 Figure ES-1.
 Estimated Real-World Fuel Economy and CO2 Emissions